cylc/cylc-doc/src/user-guide/running-suites.rst

    $HOME/cylc-run/SUITE-NAME/log/db  # public suite DB
    $HOME/cylc-run/SUITE-NAME/.service/db  # private suite DB

-The private DB is for use only by the suite server program.
+The private DB is for use only by the :term:`scheduler`.
 The identical public DB is provided for use by external commands such as ``cylc suite-state``, ``cylc ls-checkpoints``, and ``cylc report-timings``.
-If the public DB gets locked for too long by an external reader, the suite server program will eventually delete it and replace it with a new copy of the private DB, to ensure that both correctly reflect the suite state.
+If the public DB gets locked for too long by an external reader, the :term:`scheduler` will eventually delete it and replace it with a new copy of the private DB, to ensure that both correctly reflect the suite state.